 1. Go to the URL matching the following pattern: "http://YOUR_MACHINE_NAME.cloudapp.net/Reports".
 Use the virtual machine administrator credentials for access.
 2. Select the customer's reports folder and click on Folder Settings.
 3. Open the Security tab and click on Edit Item Security.
 4. Select New Role Assignment.
 5. Enter the name of the user and select the roles you want to assign to this user.

 As you can see, both methods provide identical capabilities for report generating services.
 A regular SQL Server can also be used to connect to the database using Widows Authentication mechanisms.
-SQL Azure and SQL Reporting Services do not support this capability, and this is a well-known constraint of the Windows Azure platform.
+SQL Azure and SQL Reporting Services do not support this capability, and this is a well-known constraint of the Microsoft Azure platform.

 Price-wise, the SQL Reporting Service is preferable for solutions where reports are not generated very often and presented as static content.
 If your application or its users generate a large amount of reports over time, then SQL Server Reporting Services hosted on a separate virtual machine are the preferable solution.
 All the regular SQL Server capabilities will come as a nice bonus.